Thursday, December 22, 2011

-I was in my twenties, working on a team that was preparing a report for top management of an organization, when the team leader said, "Every final becomes a new iteration."
 I did not know the definition of iteration, though the dictionary said it essentially meant a new draft.
 Today's Oxford American College Dictionary gives one meaning as "a new version of a piece of computer hardware or software."
 When I first encountered the term iteration I did not yet own a computer and doubt the dictionary writers did either.
 Times change.

 Hearing this phrase taught me two things.
 First, never use a three-dollar word when a one-dollar word will do.
 Second, don't have such pride in your work that you consider an early draft to be the one for public consumption.

 As a technical writer for many years, I revised constantly.
-I revise my fiction, too, but only before publication.
+I revise my fiction, too, but generally only before publication.
 In 2006, Author House issued my book Searching for Secrets.
 It is a short mystery that puts almost as much emphasis on a potential romance between the two main characters, a teacher and police officer in Iowa City.

-After a lot of thought, I issued a new version of the book as an e-pub.
-Why?
-I didn't like the earlier version.
 The romantic elements seemed forced and took away from the story.
 I liked the story itself, so I reworked parts of the book.
 The book is much the same, but with less focus on the characters' thoughts about one another.
 It flows better.

 Is this sacrilege?
 Maybe.
 Am I happy with the new version?
 Definitely.
 A friend's note confirmed that the revision was a good decision.
 He had just finished reading Appraisal for Murder and said, "It is a good read; much better than your first effort Searching for Secrets."
 Only a good friend will tell you something like that.